 - or any other disease, condition or situation that requires regular follow-up with a health or social services professional.

-If you have a family doctor
+Where to consult if you have a family doctor

-If you do not have a family doctor
+Where to consult if you do not have a family doctor

-Wearing a mask during a consultation
+You must wear a mask during a consultation

 Last update: December 1, 2020